 Here forte, though, is soulful piano ballads that recall 70s Carole King and her ilk, and there’s plenty here to illustrate the fact, ‘The Woman Before Me’ augmented with pedal steel and cello, the reflective, confessional ‘What Do I Do Now’ with its harp and viola having the air of a Broadway showstopper while ‘Road to Rathfriland’ introduces penny whistle and button accordion for an Irish-infused slow march and the defiant, slowly swelling ‘I’ll Cry Tomorrow’ is swathed in string heartbreak with a deep resonant guitar break by Grammy-winning sessioneer Andrew Synowiec.

 The album closes on another such ballad, the wistful ‘Before You’, a song you can almost see being delivered on a darkened stage, Johnstone alone in a spotlight as cello, upright bass and drums whisper their support from the shadows.
 Heartfelt, intimate, melancholic but yet somehow hopeful, could be one of the best things you hear this year.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the JUDE JOHNSTONE – A Woman’s Work link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the JUDE JOHNSTONE – A Woman’s Work link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.